 Rural residential tenancies in England

-However, significant statutory protection continues to be conferred on agricultural workers.
+In a rural context, significant statutory protection continues to be conferred on agricultural workers.
 When dealing with an occupier who is or was employed in agriculture or with a proposed new letting to an agricultural employee, it is important to consider this statutory overlay.

 The protection of agricultural occupiers originates from the Rent (Agriculture) Act 1976 and that Act continues to govern arrangements granted to qualifying agricultural workers which pre-date 15 January 1989.
 Since 15 January 1989, agricultural workers have been protected by the Housing Act 1988 in the form of assured agricultural occupancies (AAOs).